 One of the first steps was to find a financial backer who believed in the vision and who had a track record of involvement with the Colorado community.

-The next step was finding a home for The Colorado Music Hall of Fame presented by Comfort Dental, and after a short residency at the 1st Bank Center in Broomfield, Chuck and Denver Mayor Michael Hancock, along with Governor John Hickenlooper, decided to make Red Rocks the home for our exhibits and presentations.
+The next step was finding a home for The Colorado Music Hall of Fame, and after a short residency at the 1st Bank Center in Broomfield, Chuck and Denver Mayor Michael Hancock, along with Governor John Hickenlooper, decided to make Red Rocks the home for our exhibits and presentations.
 Thanks to all their efforts and the support of the city of Denver who owns Red Rocks, the Hall now has a permanent exhibit space at the Trading Post on the east side of this nationally respected concert venue.

 From there the induction work began, from the induction of John Denver to Dianne Reeves (5-time Grammy winning Jazz vocalist)

-– The Nitty Gritty Dirt Band to East High School’s award-winning music program – the CMHOF presented by Comfort Dental is on a mission to preserve, educate, and celebrate the music, individuals, and organizations who make this state, and the world at large, a better place through music.
+– The Nitty Gritty Dirt Band to East High School’s award-winning music program – the CMHOF is on a mission to preserve, educate, and celebrate the music, individuals, and organizations who make this state, and the world at large, a better place through music.

 To give you a little inclination of the inclusive nature of the Hall, check out the Astronauts.